connectviral/MajorProject-SpaceExplorer/README.md

 4. **Python Script:**

-   - Run the `test.py` Python script to start the server for receiving gesture commands from Unity.
+   - Run the `test.py` Python script to start the server for receiving gesture commands from Unity. // It will start automatically when level is loaded.

 5. **Run the Game:**

    - Build and run the Unity game.
+(Currently it cannot be Build (you can build but the camera cannot be accessed.), but you can play it in the Unity Editor.)
-   - Use gestures in front of the camera to control the player character's movement.
+   - Use gestures in front of the camera, Also you can use the Keyboard input (WSAD + ARROWS + SPACE) to control the player character's movement.

 ## Usage

 - Use gestures to control the player character's movement.
-- Press the "Q" key to quit the game.

 ## Contributing